rycus86/githooks/README.md

 $ sh -c "$(curl -fsSL https://r.viktoradam.net/githooks)" -- --non-interactive
 ```

-There is also an option to run the install script for the repository in the current directory only, without setting up the Git templates for any future repositories.
+There is also an option to run the install script for the repository in the current directory only.
 For this, run the command below.

 ```shell
 $ sh -c "$(curl -fsSL https://r.viktoradam.net/githooks)" -- --single
 ```

-**[deprecated]:** You can change this setting later with the [command line helper](https://github.com/rycus86/githooks/blob/master/docs/command-line-tool.md) tool, running the `git hooks config [set|reset] single` command, which affects how future updates are run, when started from the local repository.

 It's possible to specify which template directory should be used, by passing the `--template-dir <dir>` parameter, where `<dir>` is the directory where you wish the templates to be installed.